freegenomics/free-genomics-www/site/content/manifesto/en.md

 Naturally, taking care of oneself and knowing one's conditions does not conflict with using professional help or advice.
-Cooperation with genetics, nutrition, and medicine experts is key to managing risk and avoiding risks.
+Cooperation with genetics, nutrition, and medicine experts is key to managing risk and avoiding hazards.
 Voluntary partnerships between individuals and specialists in these fields can create a space where science, experience, and passion come together, leading to better results.